LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 Traits provide a way to define data type functionality in a modular fashion.
-Each trait includes a set of reusable method implementations along with a set of requirements that must be satisfied in order for the included methodss to function properly.
+Each trait includes a set of reusable method implementations along with a set of requirements that must be satisfied in order for the included methods to function properly.

 Traits allow a hierarchy of data types which share common functionality to be